akiva-capital-holdings/pairwyse-dsl/demo/v2/FE-demo-v2.md

     - Transaction Value (in Wei): leave this field empty
 32. Hit `Execute` button
 33. Confirm the transaction via MetaMask pop up
-34. If you get a transaction ID in a status block located on the right of the screen than the transaction was successful
+34. The transaction is successful if you get a transaction ID in a status block located on the right of the screen

 Now `Bob (hardhat)` balance should be increased by 1 ETH